angulardart/site-angulardart/src/angular/tutorial/toh-pt2.md

 In this page, you'll expand the Tour of Heroes app to display a list of heroes, and allow users to select a hero and display the hero's details.

-When you're done with this page, the app should look like this <live-example></live-example>.
+When you're done with this page, the app should look like this {% example_ref %}{% endexample_ref %}.

 ## Where you left off